OpenSextant/SolrTextTagger/README.txt

  * fl: Solr's standard param for listing the fields to return.
  * Most other standard parameters for working with Solr response formatting: echoParams, wt, indent, etc.

+overlaps:
+ ALL: Emit all tags.
+ NO_SUB: Don't emit a tag that is completely within another tag (i.e. no subtag).
+ LONGEST_DOMINANT_RIGHT: Given a cluster of overlapping tags, emit the longest one (by character length).
+If there is a tie, pick the right-most.
+Remove any tags overlapping with this tag then repeat the algorithm to potentially find other tags that can be emitted in the cluster.

 The output is broken down into two parts, first an array of tags, and then Solr documents referenced by those tags.
 Each tag has the starting character